mredenti/ModernCMake/slides/episodes/talk.md

+## CCMake

+The ccmake executable is the CMake curses interface.
+Project configuration settings may be specified interactively through this GUI.
+Brief instructions are provided at the bottom of the terminal when the program is running.

+-S <path-to-source>
+Path to root directory of the CMake project to build.

+-B <path-to-build>
+Path to directory which CMake will use as the root of build directory.

+If the directory doesn't already exist CMake will make it.

 ## IMPORTANT (SIMPLIFYING THE TARGET NAMES)
 CMake is one of the most popular makefile generator systems for C++.
 If you look at an open-source library on GitHub, chances are it is either instrumented by CMake or at least has a CMake integration